 Bellevue College celebrated its first Earth Week in the spring of 2000.
-Since then, Sustainability at Bellevue College has expanded its efforts with new solar panels, electric car charging stations, campus wide composting, a student and faculty community garden, and launching of the Sustainable Business degree program and Office of Sustainability with five student paid internships.
+Since then, Sustainability at Bellevue College has expanded its efforts with new solar panels, electric car charging stations, campus wide composting, a student and faculty community garden, and launching the Sustainability Concentration program and the Office of Sustainability.

-Many of the projects on the map were supported by the Student Environmental and Sustainability Fund (SESF) which supports projects by students, faculty and administrators to provide the campus with sustainable resources for student use and education while enhancing Bellevue College’s efforts to create a campus that is socially, environmentally and economically responsible.
+Many of the projects on the map were supported by the Student Environmental and Sustainability Fund (SESF) which supports projects by students, faculty, staff, and administrators that provide the campus with sustainable resources for student use and education while enhancing Bellevue College’s efforts to create a campus that is socially, environmentally and economically responsible.

 Have an idea?
 Apply for a SESF grant.